-- (i) the Joint Arrangers a joint lead arranger fee equal to 0.20% plus GST of the total amount raised under the Offer; - (ii) the Joint Arrangers a management fee equal to 0.75% plus GST of the total amount raised under the Offer; and - (iii) each Joint Arranger a selling fee of 1.25% plus GST of the amount raised from the New Units which that Joint Arranger, its Brokers, co-managers and affiliates has procured applications for under the Offer.
+- (i) the Joint Arrangers a joint lead arranger fee equal to 0.20% plus GST of the total amount raised under the Offer; - (ii) the Joint Arrangers a management fee equal to 0.75% plus GST of the total amount raised under the Offer; - (iii) each Joint Arranger a selling fee of 1.25% plus GST of the amount raised from the New Units which that Joint Arranger, its Brokers, co-managers and affiliates has procured applications for under the Offer. - (iv) to any other broker to whom New Units have been allocated under the Entitlement Offer, a selling fee of 1.25% plus GST of the amount raised from the New Units which that broker has procured applications for under the Entitlement Offer.